Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 **Infusing the Armour**{ .inl } Your Arcane Armour now counts as separate items for the purposes of your Infuse Item feature: armour (the chest piece), boots, helmet, and the armour's special weapon.
 Each of those items can bear one of your Infusions, and the Infusions transfer over if you change your armour's model with the Armour Model feature.

-**Free Infusions**{ .inl } The maximum number of items you can Infuse at once increases by 2, but those extra items must be part of your Arcane Armour.
+**Free Infusions**{ .inl } The maximum number of items you can Infuse at once increases by 2, but those extra infusions must be part of your Arcane Armour.

 ### Level 15: Perfected Armour